Joymichael-da/Lita-Capstone-Project/README.md

   From the data above we can deduce that the best month of sales is February and the least month of sales is September.

-  In summary;
+  #### In summary;
-  Top selling product in Descending Order:
+  - Top selling product in Descending Order:

   Shoes

   Shirt

   Hat

   Gloves

   Jacket

   Socks

-  Regional Performance in Descending Order:
+  - Regional Performance in Descending Order:

   South

   East

   North

   West

-  Monthly Sales Trend in Descending Order:
+  - Monthly Sales Trend in Descending Order:

   February

-  .
+  July

+  January/June

+  August

+  October

+  March

+  May/November

+  December

+  April

+  September